FahdSeddik/School-E-Learning-Platform-DBMS/README.md

 # School-DB-System
- An open-source website and desktop application designed to manage a school DB.
+An open-source website and desktop application designed to manage a school DB with an e-learning website for students and teachers.

 ## Table of Contents
 - [About the Project](#about-the-project)